ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tailrotor-setup.rst

 There are several ways for controlling the speed and/or pitch of the tailrotor and each have a unique setup.
 The :ref:`H_TAIL_TYPE <H_TAIL_TYPE>` parameter is used to specify method for controlling the tailrotor.
 A list of available tail types is given below:

 - Servo Only (ArduPilot will supply the tail rotor stabilization like a tail rotor gyro)
-- Direct Drive Fixed Pitch Clockwise (DDFP CW) (tail rotor driven by a motor whose ESC is controlled by ArudPilot)
+- Direct Drive Fixed Pitch Clockwise (DDFP CW) (tail rotor driven by a motor whose ESC is controlled by ArduPilot)
-- Direct Drive Fixed Pitch Counter-Clockwise (DDFP CCW) (tail rotor driven by a motor whose ESC is controlled by ArudPilot)
+- Direct Drive Fixed Pitch Counter-Clockwise (DDFP CCW) (tail rotor driven by a motor whose ESC is controlled by ArduPilot)
 - Direct Drive Variable Pitch (DDVP) (both a tail rotor motor ESC and a servo controlled pitch link are used)

 Tailrotor setups